-Affiliated Provider: A licensed medical provider, other than a Preferred Provider, who is contracted to render covered Services to Members under this EOC.
+Affiliated Provider: A licensed medical provider, other than a Medical Group or Health Plan provider, who is contracted to provide covered Services to Members under this EOC.
 Affiliated Providers may change during the year.
-You may have a higher Copayment and/or Coinsurance if a covered Service is rendered by an Affiliated Provider rather than by a Preferred Provider.

 Ancillary Services: Services that are:

 - Items and services related to emergency medicine, anesthesiology, pathology, radiology and neonatology, whether provided by a physician or non-physician practitioner - Items and services provided by assistant surgeons, hospitalists, and intensivists - Diagnostic services, including radiology and laboratory services - Items and services provided by a nonparticipating provider if there is no participating provider who can furnish such item or service at such facility - Items or services furnished as a result of unforeseen, urgent medical needs that arise at the time an item or service is furnished, regardless of whether the Out-of-Plan Provider satisfies the notice and consent requirements under federal law and state law.